Cracko298/Cracko298/README.md

 - **Lead Hacker/Modder of ISZ-2021 on PC/Steam.**
 - **Founder of the [@ISZ-Hacker-Organization](https://github.com/ISZ-Hacker-Organization).**

-:wave: **Hi I'm Phin, I create tools and software to better help with Game Modding/Hacking, I know a multitude of Languages, and am a Backend Developer at Heart.**
+:wave: **Hi I'm Phin, I create tools and software to better help with Game Modding/Hacking, I know a multitude of Languages, and a Backend Developer at Heart.**
 **I am currently in Highschool, but am Going to College for <ins>Database Management</ins> and <ins>Data Analytics</ins>.**

 ### Game Modder & Researcher